Exiting Employee Presentation 2020-21 School Year

 Short Term Medical Leave and Long Term Disability insurance coverage ends the last day worked.

 If you have a balance in your HRA account, you may continue to file claims for reimbursement through the end of the plan year in which your employment ends for services provided during the plan year.
-For example, if your last day worked is May 31, 2019, you may file claims for reimbursement for covered expenses incurred through December 31, 2019.
+For example, if your last day worked was May 28, 2021, you may file claims for reimbursement for covered expenses incurred through December 31, 2021.
 Any unused funds are forfeited.

 If you are no longer enrolled, through either Retiree Group, COBRA coverage, or individual coverage in a Qualified Health Plan, you are no longer eligible to contribute to your Health Savings Account (HSA).
 You will be able to continue to access accumulated funds in your HSA to pay for eligible expenses until your HSA is depleted.
-Please contact Central Bank of the Midwest at (816) 525-5300 for additional information and other available options.
+Please contact Central Bank of the Midwest's HSA Central Employee Services # at 833-232-4676 for additional information and other available options.

 Life insurance coverage ends the last day worked.
 However, you may be eligible to buy portable or convertible group life insurance coverage.
 Please contact the District’s Business Services Department at (816) 986-1000 or by email at email@example.com for additional information regarding continuation of your life insurance coverage.